CodeOp-tech/FS22_Team2/README.md

 DB_PASS=[your password]
 SECRET_KEY=[your secret key]`

-### Add an Image
+- ### Folder for Image upload
-- In the in public folder (on the server side) create a folder called productImg.
-This is the folder where all your uploaded images will be stored
+-Create a new folder called 'productImg' in the Public folder(server side).
+This will allow you to upload images directly from your device.